 Qualified Non-Profit/CHDO Set-Aside: At least ten percent (10%) of the state's LIHTC ceiling will go to projects involving material participation by tax exempt organizations (Non-Profits).
-LHC will make awards to eligible applications using the Pool Selection Criteria, alternating between the New Construction and Rehabilitation Pools, until reaching this percentage.
+LHC will make awards to eligible applications using the applicable Pool Selection Criteria until all the Qualified Non-Profit/CHDO Set-Aside has been exhausted.

+Pool Selection Criteria, alternating between the New Construction and Rehabilitation Pools, until reaching this percentage.
 Any remaining Non-Profit applications will compete in its respective Pool.